containers/buildah/docs/buildah.md

 **--userns-uid-map** *mapping*

-Specifies UID mappings which should be used to set ownership, at the filesytem level, on the contents of images and containers.
+Specifies UID mappings which should be used to set ownership, at the filesystem level, on the contents of images and containers.
 Entries in this map take the form of one or more triples of a starting in-container UID, a corresponding starting host-level UID, and the number of consecutive IDs which the map entry represents.